Skip to Content

 Edit translations

-Use POEdit or another .po editor.
+Use POEdit or another .po editor to provide translations for extracted messages.

 Compile translations

-Build .mo files using invenio-cli translations compile.
+Build .mo files using ./run.sh cli translations compile.

 Python: Creating localisable strings